It’s hard to find the perfect carry-on bag. They’re usually too small to fit everything you need, or too big to be allowed in the cabin.

 The team behind the Minaal Carry-On 2.0 Bag think they’ve got it figured out, offering a practical, multi-purpose piece of luggage that’s aimed squarely at those who spend a lot of time on the road.

-Others obviously agreed, with a 2014 Kickstarter campaign for the first version of the bag smashing through its funding goal.
-The latest model hit the shelves in 2016, with several improvements to what was already an excellent piece of luggage.
+Others obviously agreed, with a Kickstarter campaign for the first version of the bag smashing through its funding goal.
+After a second crowdfunding campaign raised over $700,000, the latest version hit the shelves with several improvements to what was already an excellent piece of luggage.

 At first glance, the Minaal doesn't look much different to any other carry-on backpack.
-Made primarily from heavy-duty, matte black Cordura fabric, with a minimum of straps and zips, the only visible branding is a discreet logo near the top.
+Made primarily from heavy-duty 600D Cordura fabric in either grey or "Aoraki black", with a minimum of straps and zips, the only visible branding is a discreet logo near the top.
 It’s not a bag that will be attracting undue attention.

 It’s not until you open things up that you start noticing the differences.
 The Minaal has a lie-flat design for its main compartment, making it more like a suitcase for loading and unloading.
 When you’re living out of a single bag, being able to pack and unpack quickly saves a lot of time.